-Article 23 provides that the exchange and protection of EU classified and sensitive nonclassified information is regulated by a working arrangement on Confidentiality concluded between Eurojust and the competent authorities of Armenia.
+Article 23 provides that the exchange and protection of EU classified and sensitive nonclassified information is regulated by a working arrangement on confidentiality concluded between Eurojust and the competent authorities of Lebanon.

 Article 24 provides for the responsibility of the competent authorities.
-The competent authorities shall be liable for any damage caused to an individual as a result of legal or factual errors in information exchanged.
-Neither party can claim that the other party has transferred incorrect information in order to avoid liability.
+E.g. the competent authorities shall be liable for any damage caused to an individual as a result of legal or factual errors in information exchanged.

-Article 25 provides that in principle, each Party shall bear its own expenses associated with the implementation of this Agreement.
+Article 25 provides that, in principle, each Party shall bear its own expenses associated with the implementation of this Agreement.

-Article 26 provides for the conclusion of a working arrangement between Eurojust and the competent authorities of Armenia.
+Article 26 provides for the conclusion of a working arrangement between Eurojust and the competent authorities of Lebanon.

-Article 27 provides for the relation with other international instruments, ensuring that the Agreement will not prejudice or affect the legal provisions with regard to the exchange of information foreseen in any treaty, agreement, or arrangement between Armenia and any Member State of the European Union.
+Article 27 provides for the relation with other international instruments, ensuring that the Agreement will not prejudice or affect the legal provisions with regard to the exchange of information foreseen in any treaty, agreement, or arrangement between Lebanon and any Member State of the European Union.